Marc-GG/Marc-Game-Library/README.md

 -Maybe a password strength modifier.

 This project was just implemented for personal showcase of my skills, but it is possible that I can create a fully funcitonal website.
--Deployment through the Azure hosting
+-Deployment through the Azure hosting.
+Can pay for custom domain.
 -Use a Steam Api for me to add actual game codes.
 -Game Data Api from IGN api(Ratings, Releases, and etc).
 -Transforming the Library to a personal website with the library just being a small part of the website.